Andi Sullivan: Senior

 After not being in the squad for the 2019 FIFA Women's World Cup or 2020 Summer Olympics, Sullivan was called back in to the national team by head coach Vlatko Andonovski.
 Alongside fellow non-olympians Mallory Pugh and Sophia Smith, Sullivan was added to an absence-heavy squad for two September 2021 friendlies against Paraguay.
 She started both games, scoring her first two international goals and tallying an assist during the first match.

 Sullivan was included in the United States' 23-player roster for the 2023 FIFA Women's World Cup.
 She played in every minute of the four games the Americans competed in.
 Ultimately, the USWNT were eliminated in a round of 16 penalty shootout to Sweden following a scoreless 0–0 draw.

 Personal life

 On December 14, 2019, Sullivan married Drew Skundrich.
 On Feb.
 14, 2025, they announced that they were expecting a baby girl.
+Sullivan and Skundrich announced in July, 2025 that their daughter had been born.